-The members of our Crossroads Unity and Reconciliation Council are: Taeko Jackson, Dashay Johnson, Dom Cosby, Carl Chapman, Denny Stevenson, and John Hayden.
-Please feel free to reach out to any of these members with thoughts or questions.
-Also, continue to pray for them and our Elders as they receive the Council’s recommendations.
+Please feel free to reach out to any of the active members with thoughts or questions.
+Also, continue to pray for them and our Elders as they receive the Team's recommendations.

 As our Crossroads Unity and Reconciliation Team continues to work to develop a plan, the resources below may change.